harmonymotion/harmonymotion.github.io/_pages/commission.md

 > Works fast, reliably communicates, and is the best writer I have ever worked with.
 Overall, definitely worth your time.
 - OmniScribbler

+> Team HarMo did an awesome job on my recent commission!
+The writing was high quality, engaging, and realistic, and the art was the cherry on top.
+They were timely, communicative, and accommodating for a first-time commissioner like myself.
+Looking for a wonderfully talented writer and artist to bring your character(s) to life?
+Look no further!
+- viney12